About Palma de Mallorca

 Hotels in Palma de Mallorca

-The choice of hotels in the capital has improved greatly over the past few years with a number of new boutique hotels opening including Sant Francesc Hotel Singular, Hotel Cort, Brondo Architect Hotel, Art Hotel Palma, and Boutique Hotel Can Alomar to name but a few.
-Some of the most popular areas to stay in the city include converted palaces in the old-town, trendy new builds in La Lonja, magnificent sea views on Paseo Maritimo, and areas close to the city such as Portixol.
+The choice of hotels in the capital has improved greatly over the past few years with a number of new boutique hotels opening including Palacio Can Marques, Hotel Gloria de Sant Jaume, and Hotel Mama to name but a few.
+Some of the most popular areas to stay in the city include converted palaces in the old-town, trendy new builds in La Lonja, magnificent sea views on Paseo Marítimo, and areas close to the city such as Portixol.

 Restaurants in Palma de Mallorca